Quantum Advantage for Shared Randomness Generation: Discussion

-Our work addresses and raises a number of important questions regarding utility of nonclassical origin of randomness which will be of interest to the broader community of quantum foundations and quantum information.
-First of all, the class of monotones, completely characterizing the (im)possibility of conversion between two shared randomness resources, is still missing.
-Advantage of two-2-quoins and noisy qubit channels in shared randomness processing and its distribution, demonstrated in this work necessitates further characterization of quantum resources providing such preeminence.
-Our work also serves as a stepping stone towards the rich potentiality of accomplishing quantum advantage in randomness processing for higher dimensional and multipartite scenarios.
+Our work raises a number of important questions regarding the utility of non-classical origin of randomness, which will be of interest to the broader community of researchers in quantum foundations and quantum information.
+First, a class of monotones, completely characterizing the (im)possibility of conversion between two shared randomness resources, is still missing.
+Second, the advantage of two-2-quoins and noisy qubit channels in the generation and distribution of higher level shared randomness, demonstrated in this work, necessitate further characterization of quantum resources providing such preeminence.
+Our work serves as a stepping stone towards unveiling the rich potentiality of accomplishing quantum advantage in shared randomness generation from higher level systems and multipartite scenarios.

-{\bf Acknowledgement:} We gratefully acknowledge the discussions with G. Kar.
-MA acknowledges support from the CSIR project 09/093(0170)/2016- EMR-I. SSB is supported by the National Natural Science Foundation of China through grant 11675136, the Foundational Questions Institute through grant FQXiRFP3-1325, the Hong Kong Research Grant Council through grant 17300918, and the John Templeton Foundation through grant 60609, Quantum Causal Structures.
+{\bf Acknowledgement:} We gratefully acknowledge the discussions with Guruprasad Kar.
+MA acknowledges support from the CSIR project 09/093(0170)/2016- EMR-I. SR acknowledges support by the Foundation for Polish Science (IRAP project, ICTQT, contract no. MAB/2018/5, co-financed by EU within Smart Growth Operational Programme).
+SSB is supported by the National Natural Science Foundation of China through grant 11675136, the Foundational Questions Institute through grant FQXiRFP3-1325, the Hong Kong Research Grant Council through grant 17300918, and the John Templeton Foundation through grant 60609, Quantum Causal Structures.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
-MB acknowledges research grant of INSPIRE-faculty fellowship from the Department of Science and Technology, Government of India.
+MA and MB acknowledge support through the research grant of INSPIRE Faculty fellowship of MB from the Department of Science and Technology, Government of India.